Back to Insights

 Risk Calibration

 If fewer than 10 of these 15 items are checked, the leadership foundation is not yet in place.
-Addressing these gaps costs weeks; ignoring them costs the USD 247,000 average loss per failed implementation (Pertama Partners, AI Implementation Success Factors for Asian SMBs, 2026).
+Addressing these gaps costs weeks; ignoring them costs the USD 247,000 average loss per failed implementation (Pertama Partners, AI Implementation Success Factors for Asian mid-market companies, 2026).

-The data bears this out.
-SMBs that successfully right-size their AI implementations — starting with focused use cases under USD 50,000 — and pair them with CEO-led governance show some of the strongest outcomes in the research:
+The data bears this out. mid-market companies that successfully right-size their AI implementations.
+Starting with focused use cases under USD 50,000.
+And pair them with CEO-led governance show some of the strongest outcomes in our research:

-- 91% of SMBs using AI report revenue growth, with positive ROI achieved within 6 weeks on average
+• 91% of mid-market companies using AI report revenue growth, with positive ROI achieved within 6 weeks on average

-- SMBs completing implementation within 90 days are 3.1x more likely to achieve target ROI
+• Mid-market companies completing implementation within 90 days are markedly more likely to achieve target ROI

-- The average small business worker saves 5.6 hours per week using AI tools, with managers saving 7.2 hours
+• The average mid-market worker saves 5.6 hours per week using AI tools, with managers saving 7.2 hours

-These outcomes are not available to every SMB.
-They are available to SMBs where leadership treats AI as a business transformation project, not a technology procurement project.
-The technology matters for 10% of the outcome.
-The CEO matters for the other 90%.
+These outcomes are not available to every mid-market.
+They are available to mid-market companies where leadership treats AI as a business transformation project, not a technology procurement project.
+The technology matters for a fraction of the outcome.
+The CEO matters for the rest.

 The Organizations That Will Win

-By 2027, Gartner predicts that approximately 50% of Asia-Pacific SMBs will have substantially restructured their IT budgets to prioritize AI.
+Over the next few years, we expect a wave of Asia-Pacific mid-market companies to substantially restructure their technology budgets to prioritize AI.
 The organizations that succeed will not be those that selected the best algorithm or partnered with the most prestigious vendor.
 They will be the organizations where the CEO understood that AI success is a leadership challenge disguised as a technology decision.

-The failure rate will remain above 80% for organizations that continue to delegate AI to IT departments and evaluate vendors before evaluating their own readiness.
+The failure rate will remain high for organizations that continue to delegate AI to IT departments and evaluate vendors before evaluating their own readiness.
 The success rate will continue to climb for organizations that start with leadership alignment, invest in change management, and build on small wins.

 The technology will keep improving.
 It always does.
-What separates the 20% that succeed from the 80% that fail has never been the technology.
+What separates the minority that succeed from the majority that fail has never been the technology.
 It has been the leadership.

 Read the Full Research

-For the complete framework including all five factors, case studies, and the full readiness checklist, read AI Implementation Success Factors for Asian SMBs.
+For the complete framework including all five factors, case studies, and the full readiness checklist, read [AI Implementation Success Factors for Asian mid-market companies].
 The research paper includes the detailed Pertama 5-Factor AI Success Model, ten implementation case patterns from across Southeast Asia and Hong Kong, and a structured decision framework with scoring rubrics.

 Make Leadership Your AI Strategy

 The 90-10 rule is not a suggestion.
 It is a diagnosis.
-If your AI strategy focuses primarily on technology selection, you are optimizing for 10% of the outcome while ignoring 90%.
-If your CEO is not personally engaged in the AI initiative — not sponsoring from a distance, but actively shaping and sustaining it — the implementation is statistically positioned for failure.
+If your AI strategy focuses primarily on technology selection, you are optimizing for a small fraction of the outcome while ignoring the rest.
+If your CEO is not personally engaged in the AI initiative.
+Not sponsoring from a distance, but actively shaping and sustaining it.
+The implementation is statistically positioned for failure.

 The good news is that leadership alignment is entirely within your control.
 You do not need a bigger budget, a better vendor, or more advanced technology.
 You need a CEO who is willing to own the transformation.